 Like all German Shepherds, this sweet boy would make a great addition to an active home that will provide the love, structure, good leadership, activity and mental stimulation that he needs.
 Because of that, Marshall's ideal owner will have prior GSD, or similar breed experience.
 Even if you exercise and play with your dog daily in your fenced yard, please remember that you MUST still take your dog out on daily walks and outings, in order to provide sufficient stimulation, ward off boredom, and work on leash skills, and manners.

-Marshall's adoption fee is $350, all of which goes back into offsetting our high-cost vetting expenses and rescuing more dogs.
+Marshall's is one of our long-term residents.
+His reduced adoption fee this month is $225 (#FureverHomeFortheHolidays), all of which goes back into offsetting our high-cost vetting expenses and rescuing more dogs.
 Adoption fees include spay/neuter, current on age-appropriate vaccinations, fecal, deworming, flea/tick and heartworm preventative, heartworm tested if old enough (treated if positive), and microchipped.
 Learn more about the adoption process and requirements, and apply at: http://heartlandgsrescue.rescuegroups.org/info/adoption.

 More about Marshall